jpata/hepaccelerate-cms/README.md

 singularity exec /storage/user/jpata/gpuservers/singularity/images/cupy.simg make -j4
 cd ../..

-#Run the code as a small test (small dataset by default, edit the file to change this)
+#Run the code as a small test (small subset of the data by default, edit the file to change this)
-#This should take approximately 5 minutes and processes 1 file from each dataset for each year
+#This should take approximately 10 minutes and processes 1 file from each dataset for each year
 ./tests/hmm/run.sh
 ~~~